Disentangled and Self-Explainable Node Representation Learning: Our Proposed Framework:

-\paragraph{Positional Coherence.} In unsupervised node embeddings, it is crucial to assess how well the latent space captures the graph's structure by encoding the positional relationships of nodes.
-An effective representation should preserve meaningful spatial properties that reflect node proximity and connectivity patterns.
-To achieve this, we propose to measure the extent to which node entries reflect their positions within the graph.
-Typically, positional encoding \cite{lu2021graph, li2020distance, you2019position} involves the use of several sets of node \textit{anchors} $\mathcal{S}_d \subset \mathcal{V}$ that establish an intrinsic coordinate system.
+\paragraph{Positional Coherence.} This metric evaluates whether the feature value of a node representation in a specific embedding dimension corresponds to its spatial relationship with the explanation substructure for that dimension.
+In fact, an effective representation should preserve meaningful spatial properties that reflect node proximity and connectivity patterns.
+In our context, this is a proxy measure for explanation's \textit{faithfulness}~\citep{zhao2023faithful}, reflecting how well the dimension-based structures align with the embeddings they are intended to explain.
+To achieve this, we propose to measure the extent to which node entries reflect their relative positions with the subgraphs used as explanations.
+For example, if node $u$ has a high value in embedding dimension $d$, it should be positioned closer to the substructure that explains dimension $d$.
+Typically, positional encoding \citep{ladislav2022recipe, li2020distance, you2019position} involves the use of several sets of node \textit{anchors} $\mathcal{S}_d \subset \mathcal{V}$ that establish an intrinsic coordinate system.
 This system influences the node $u$'s features based on the node's proximity $\zeta(u, \mathcal{S}_d) = \mathrm{AGG}(\{\zeta(u, v), v \in \mathcal{S}_d \})$, where $\mathrm{AGG}$ denotes a specific pooling operation.
 As node proximity, we used the inverse of the shortest path distance $\zeta_{spd}(u, v) \equiv {(1+d_{spd}(u,v))}^{-1}$.
 As the anchor sets, we chose the embedding substructures used for explanations, $\mathcal{S}_d \equiv \mathcal{V}_d$.

-For a specified pair of dimensions $(d,l)$, we assess the correlation between node features along dimension $d$ and the corresponding distances to the topological component indexed by $l$ via Feature-Proximity Correlation: $\mathrm{FPC}(d,l;\mathbf{h}) = \rho\Big(\big[\zeta_{spd}(u, \mathcal{V}_d)\big]_{u \in \mathcal{V}}, \mathbf{H}_{:,l}\Big)$.
+For a specified pair of dimensions $(d,l)$, we assess the correlation between node features along dimension $d$ and the corresponding distances to the topological component indexed by $l$ via feature-proximity correlation: $fp_{corr}(d,l;\mathbf{h}) = \rho\Big(\big[\zeta_{spd}(u, \mathcal{V}_d)\big]_{u \in \mathcal{V}}, \mathbf{H}_{:,l}\Big)$.
 The \textit{positional coherence} metric (PoC) is defined to specifically evaluate the degree to which each feature $d$ is uniquely correlated with its corresponding topological component $\mathcal{V}_d$, without being significantly influenced by correlations with other substructures.
-This metric is calculated as the ratio of the average FPC for the given dimensions to the average FPC computed with pairs of permuted dimensions:
+This metric is calculated as the ratio of the average $fp_{corr}$ for the given dimensions to the average $fp_{corr}$ computed with pairs of permuted dimensions:

 where $\langle.\rangle_{\pi}$ denotes an empirical average over multiple permutations.
 By comparing with random feature-subgraph pairs, the metric avoid promoting models with redundancies in the latent features, where high correlations with other topological components are possible.